The Sacred Task of Branch Work

 The purpose of the April meeting of the branch representatives of the Anthroposophical Society in Australia (ASinA) was to open a discourse regarding the purpose, structure, and activities of the ASinA and how we want to work collaboratively over the coming years.
 This open discussion was a sharing of different viewpoints and ideas.

 Our preparatory reading for the meeting was Rudolf Steiner’s lecture Common Ground above Us, Christ in Us.
-This lecture* shows us the importance of study groups and branch groups as they develop and hold sacred what is then developed by the Hierarchies and can then descend in the 6th epoch as the ‘Spirit Self. ‘
+This lecture* shows us the importance of study groups and branch groups as they develop and hold this motto central.
+This can then developed by the hierarchies and can descend in the 6th epoch as the ‘Spirit Self. ‘

 The meeting took place two days before the AGM and was ably facilitated by Helen Vogel.